Truman State University Press Student Internship

 - Recruit a faculty advisor to supervise your internship and get appropriate application signatures.

-- Interview with the Associate Provost for Academic Affairs or the Department of Communication faculty member.
+- Interview with the Associate Provost for Academic Affairs or the department faculty member.